Dog Arching Back and Walking Off Balance: What to Do Next

 Only a veterinarian will be able to evaluate your dog thoroughly enough to precisely determine the source of pain.
 Once the source of your dog’s pain is established, diagnostic exams and imaging should be performed to rule out trauma and illness.
 Any medical care will include a pain management plan, but depending on the diagnosis, treatment will vary from a period of strict rest to surgical intervention.

-So if your dog is arching its back and/or walking off balance, please begin your quest to comfort your canine companion by visiting Southeast Veterinary Neurology veterinarian.
+So if your dog is arching its back and/or walking off balance, please begin your quest to comfort your canine companion by visiting Southeast Veterinary Neurology.
+Contact one of our neurologists today in Miami, Boynton Beach, Jupiter or Virginia Beach, VA.